 (12) A QSE representing an ESR shall provide the following Real-Time telemetry data to ERCOT for each ESR:

-(a) Maximum Operating State of Charge, in MWh;
+(a) Maximum State of Charge (MaxSOC), in MWh;

-(b) Minimum Operating State of Charge, in MWh;
+(b) Minimum State of Charge (MinSOC), in MWh;

-(c) State of Charge, in MWh;
+(c) State of Charge (SOC), in MWh;

-(d) Maximum Operating Discharge Power Limit, in MW; and
+(d) Maximum Operating Discharge Power Limit, in MW;

-(e) Maximum Operating Charge Power Limit, in MW.
+(e) Maximum Operating Charge Power Limit, in MW;

-(13)
+(f) State of Charge reserved to provide Ancillary Service (SOCResv); and

+(g) Charge capacity reserved to provide Ancillary Service (CCResv).

+(13) The QSE shall ensure that the State of Charge (SOC) is greater than or equal to the Minimum State of Charge (MinSOC) and less than or equal to the Maximum State of Charge (MaxSOC).